skillpub/collaboration/README.md

 Text to your bot ```hello```, you'll see the answer.

-Now go to folder *skills* (as you remember it was created when we first time run Skillpub).
+Now go to the folder *skills* (as you remember it was created when we first time run Skillpub).
 You will see *hello.py* script, open it, you'll see the code, play whith it.
 Skillpub will apply changes automatically when you save file.

-That is all for Quickstart, all other thing in our Tutorial.
+That is all for Quickstart, all other things in our Tutorial.
 Just a few poins to add here:
  - Pyhton file in folder *skills* can be run from channel (Slack in our example)
  - file name - is command to run
  - first line in file in triple quote - is skill help, text to your bot ```help``` to see it